Dubai’s car culture

 Being in Dubai can sometimes feel like having a front-row seat at a luxury car parade.
 But there’s more to the city’s car culture than a passion for owning and driving the finest automobiles on the planet.

 Celebrating our city’s love for cars is a variety of automobile events and festivals.
 Foremost among them is the Dubai Motor Festival, held under the patronage of His Highness Sheikh Hamdan bin Mohammed Al Maktoum, Crown Prince of Dubai.
 The festival, one of the largest consumer events of its kind, is a petrol-heads magnet, with its grand parades, car park drift championships, car-themed light shows, and F1 car displays.

 For those with a love for vintage automobiles, the Emirates Classic Car Festival is the pit-stop.
-An initiative by Emaar properties, in collaboration with Ministry of Culture, Youth & Community Development and the Automobile and Touring Club of the UAE (ATCUAE), the festival (the next one is scheduled for March 2016) is held in the buzzing Downtown area, and anyone with a classic (pre-1986) vehicle is invited to participate.
+An initiative by Emaar properties, in collaboration with Ministry of Culture, Youth & Community Development and the Automobile and Touring Club of the UAE (ATCUAE), the festival is held in the buzzing Downtown area, and anyone with a classic (pre-1986) vehicle is invited to participate.
 In previous years, the cars on display have dated from 1928 to 1984, and included Corvette Stingrays to Bentleys and Rolls-Royces.